Welcome to the Southwest Washington Workforce Development Council (SWWDC)

-Manufacturing Video – Learn how the Collaborative can assist your manufacturing business by watching this four-minute video http://youtu.be/YIcgEw4Q_f0.
+Manufacturing Video – Learn how the Collaborative can assist your manufacturing business by watching this four-minute video.

-Manufacturing Plan – The Collaborative worked with industry professionals to develop a manufacturing workforce plan.
-View the plan.
+Manufacturing Plan – The Collaborative worked with manufacturing businesses to learn about their needs and develop this manufacturing workforce plan.

 For additional information about the SWWDC’s programs for manufacturers, please contact Lee Ann Lawrence, Employer Services Manager, at firstname.lastname@example.org or 360-567-3170.